albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 .responsive[![FatJAR Layers](assets/images/FatJAR Layers - V2.png)]

 [//]: # (Notes)
-[//]: # (Docker uses caching as shown in demo 3)
+[//]: # (Even though Docker uses caching as shown in demo 3 and re-uses the first two layers )
-[//]: # (That still means that every time a dev pushes code, two new layers are built, one of them containing the whole fatjar)
+[//]: # (every time the app code changes, two new layers are built, one of them containing the whole fatjar)

 ---